PrismarineJS/minecraft-data/README.md

 | Foods | list of foods each with there id, saturation, foodpoints and more |
 | Commands | a tree structure for vanilla minecraft server commands, and some info needed to implement sub-parsers.
 | Legacy | mappings between legacy (1.12) and post-flattening (1.13+) blocks and items ids
+| Pre-Flattening Texturepack Mappings | data used by minecraft to decide which texture to use from an item name and metadta
 | Skin data | (bedrock edition) Skin geometry and texture data for steve skin

 See more information about this data in the [documentation](http://prismarinejs.github.io/minecraft-data/)